idlerun/rtsp-server-rpi-gstreamer/README.md

 ## Overview

-The previous v4l2-rtsp-server project wasn't reliable or customizable enough (IE no options to do any server-side processing of video).
 This is a new route using gstreamer to get a working secure RTSP server running on a Raspberry Pi.
+Uses the `gst-rtsp-server` project with a simple wrapper.

+The previous attempt using the v4l2-rtsp-server project wasn't reliable or customizable enough (IE no options to do any server-side processing of video).

 ## Setup